Process Design

 Working with complexity as a participatory leader

 The term “chaordic” comes from combining the words “chaos” and “order.”
-It is a word coined by Dee Hock to identify organizations that intentionally blend characteristic of chaos and order.
+It is a word coined by Dee Hock to identify organizations that intentionally blend characteristics of chaos and order.
 I use this term to indicate that we are working in a space of complexity, where there is much that is unpredictable and unknown.
-With these kids of problems it is crucial that we include people in a highly participatory way to discern, learn, make meaning and act together.
-Our job as people who are hosting strategic work in this space – whether it is is a conversation, a meeting or a longer term strategic initiative – is to bring some form and order to the unpredictability while letting the emergent properties of complex systems bring us new ideas, insight and innovation.
+With these kinds of problems, it is crucial that we include people in a highly participatory way to discern, learn, make meaning and act together.
+Our job as people who are hosting strategic work in this space – whether it is a conversation, a meeting or a longer-term strategic initiative – is to bring some form and order to the unpredictability while letting the emergent properties of complex systems bring us new ideas, insight and innovation.
 This is difficult to do without a road map, and the chaordic stepping stones provide both a guide path and a set of lenses to plan and reflect on this work.

 Process Facilitation